 - Proof of Concept (PoC) for research at TRL 1-4: industry support in terms of cash or in-kind contribution is important, and collaborative, cross-disciplinary projects are preferred.
 PoC projects should aim to do excellent research with impact. - Business Interaction Voucher (BIV) these are smaller awards for a defined piece of work undertaken by an academic with an industrial partner who should co-fund the project with cash or in-kind contributions.
-Awards should encourage further collaboration and develop partnerships. - Sandpit Projects (SP) these are high impact, collaborative projects that respond to well-defined, industrial challenges and targets.
-Projects will be developed at sandpit events and should include plans for future inward investment. - Progression Fund (PF) for successful HVB projects close to impact we may invite applications to the Flexible Funds for a funded project extension to enable feasibility studies, for example, demonstration of scale-up or market analysis. - Enterprise Fellowships (EF) for an individual to pursue a concept to enable rapid progress towards commercialisation.
+Awards should encourage further collaboration and develop partnerships. - Progression Fund (PF) for successful HVB projects close to impact we may invite applications to the Flexible Funds for a funded project extension to enable feasibility studies, for example, demonstration of scale-up or market analysis. - Enterprise Fellowships (EF) for an individual to pursue a concept to enable rapid progress towards commercialisation.